anusree-mmlab/customgrid-filtersort/README.md

-# Testapp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

 # customgrid-filtersort
-A test angular 6 , bootstrap combo with lodash for filter and sorting.
+Angular 6 , bootstrap combo with lodash for Datatable filter and sorting.
 In its initial stage, lil bit customisation is yet to be added.

 ## Development server